-CORPORATE RISK REGISTER - Q4 Review 2016/17 7.2 Appendix D Residual Inherent С Risk Description Potential Consequence C Current/Existing Controls Proposed Improvement Action Risk Owner Risk Contracts / Projects National government discussions are underway regarding · Several Contracts have been put in place for additional materials to be co-mingled recycling issue.
-Modelling has been undertaken recycled from the HWRC's. on the best option for Cardiff and concluded a twin steam is · Interim contract in place for disposal of biodegradable green/food waste the best option.
-Further steps will be developed to assure compliance with WG blue print. · Aggregate recycling is now in place.
+Risk Description Potential Consequence L с Inherent Risk Current/Existing Controls L с Residual Risk Page Contracts / Projects Several Contracts have been put in place for additional materials to be recycled from the HWRC's.
+Interim contract in place for disposal of biodegradable green/food waste Aggregate recycling is now in place.
 Recycling litter bins are in place in the city centre.
-New initiatives such a charging for bulky waste, commercial recycling centre, • Complete procurement and installation of Auto Sorter for sweepings, mattress and carpet recycling schemes are all underway. mixed plastics and fibre products e.g. paper and cardboard New HWRC delivery model is underway. • New free reuse and recycling bulky collection services strategy 2016.
-Develop business case for kerbside collections of separated • New markets for mattresses have been tendered and awarded in 2016/17. glass and report to Cabinet. · Recycling Waste Management focus on pre-sort high quality recycling and removing the reliance on post sorting of waste.
+New initiatives such a charging for bulky waste, commercial recycling centre, sweepings, mattress and carpet recycling schemes are all underway.
+New HWRC delivery model is underway.
+New three reuse and recycling bulky collection services strategy 2016.
+New markets for mattresses have been tendered and awarded in 2016/17.
+Recycling Waste Management focus on pre-sort high quality recycling and removing the reliance on post sorting of waste.
 Prosiect Gwyrdd Financial Close occurred December 2013 Viridor are the appointed contractor which commenced Sept 2015.
 Removes risk of failing biodegradable waste limit to landfill.
-Cardiff Organic Waste Treatment Project • The procurement of a processing contract and facility for food and green waste was completed for both Cardiff and the Vale of Glamorgan, with Kelda Organic Energy being appointed contractor.
-Full Service Commencement was achieved 1st April 2017, providing sustainable diversion of organic waste from Household & Commercial Waste Collections Implemented changes to household waste collections to align service with the WG recycling blueprint e.g., smaller fortnightly black waste collection (with accompanying hygiene services) and weekly food and dry recycling and fortnightly green waste.
-Commercial waste operations have refined the marketing package for recycling in the commercial sector to increase recycling from commercial waste collected by the Waste Collection Authority that is included in the total Page MSW (and therefore relevant to statutory targets).
-Collaboration work Working and engaging with Welsh Government on legal and policy changes Education - Schools - SOP В 1 High • A significant proportion of the Schools Organisation Programme has been C 3 Medium All risks being monitored and reported to Schools Programme delivered to date including:-Priority Board.
-Nick Batchelar Large scale Capital Programme Reputational / Legal / Financial / Social / Stakeholder / (£164m) with tight timescales for Health & safety.
-A new Pontprennau Primary School (Amber/ (Janine • 'Turn Key solutions' being progressed on all new school Nightingale) Refurbishment to Millbank Primary School delivery, in context of very rapidly Green) builds i.e. one contract, single point of management and growing primary age school Insufficient primary places in some areas of the City.
-An extension to Adamsdown Primary School responsibility Further degeneration of school buildings An extension to Coed Glas Primary School population. • Two step procurement methods being undertaken on all An extension to Ysgol Y Wern Reducing educational standards. procurements New Science Block at Fitzalan High Project cost and time overruns • Standardised design methods being used where possible · Risk that Welsh Government do not approve • Continued active dialogue with Welsh Government and · These address in the main the sufficiency issues in the Primary Sector. individual project funding if not satisfied with other professional parties to support progress and development Business Cases.
-The Procurement of the new Eastern High School, in partnership with Cardiff Prioritise population data development to support accurate & Vale College is complete, the construction contract signed for £26m with projections and forecasts for existing resident populations Willmott Dixon and the buildings works commenced on site in 2016.
-Due for and to support effective s106 negotiations going forward completion December 2017.
-Ensure consistent monitoring and reporting of all risks to Schools Programme Board.
-Capacity strengthened in SOP Team The procurement of the 3 new primary school buildings for Howardian Primary, Ysgol Hamadryad and Ysgol Glan Morfa is complete.
+Cardiff Organic Waste Treatment Project The procurement of a processing contract and facility for food and green waste was completed for both Cardiff and the Vale of Glamorgan, with Kelda Organic Energy being appointed contractor.
+Full Service Commencement was achieved 1st April 2017, providing sustainable diversion of organic waste from landfill.
+Household & Commercial Waste Collections Implemented changes to household waste collections to align service with the WG recycling blueprint e.g., smaller fortnightly black waste collection (with accompanying hygiene services) and weekly food and dry recycling and fortnightly green waste.
+Commercial waste operations have refined the marketing package for r National co-mingle on the best complian MRF Complete mixed pla by end of Develop glass and Education - Schools - SOP Large scale Capital Programme (£164m) with tight timescales for delivery, in context of very rapidly growing primary age school population.
+B 1 High Priority A significant proportion of the Schools Organisation Programme has been delivered to date including:- A new Pontprennau Primary School Refurbishment to Millbank Primary School An extension to Adamsdown Primary School An extension to Coed Glas Primary School An extension to Ysgol Y Wern New Science Block at Fitzalan High These address in the main the sufficiency issues in the Primary Sector.
+The Procurement of the new Eastern High School, in partnership with Cardiff & Vale College is complete, the construction contract signed for £26m with Willmott Dixon and the buildings works commenced on site in 2016.
+Due for completion December 2017.
+The procurement of the 3 new primary school buildings for Howardian Primary, Ysgol Hamadryad and Ysgol Glan Morfa is complete.
 Planning approval received for Howardian and Glan Morfa - Hamadryad delayed until June.
 Proceeding to contract for the first two to start on site in May 2017.
 The procurement of the new High School in the West has commenced with a contractor been appointed to design & building the school in January 2017.
-Proceeding to pre planning in May followed by full planning submission in Assets being considered corporately to maximise the opportunity to focus funds realised within the Council and through other sources on fewer high quality buildings.
+Proceeding to pre planning in May followed by full planning submission in august.
+Assets being considered corporately to maximise the opportunity to focus funds realised within the Council and through other sources on fewer high quality buildings.
 Extensive work on the 21st Century Schools Band B funding now to take place during 2016 to submit progress to WG in autumn 2017.
 Restructure of team completed.
+C 3 Medium Priority (Amber/ Green) All risks be Board. • 'Turn Ke builds i.e responsi • Two ste procuren • Standarc • Continue other p developr • Prioritise projectio and to su • Ensure of Schools • Capacity